 You’re good to go!

-Install a Media Center Operating System
+Install a Kodi Operating System on Your Raspberry Pi

 More preferable, however, might be the option to have a dedicated Raspberry Pi running an already-optimized version of Kodi.
 This way, it will automatically boot into the media center software without any fiddling around with text files.

 Manual installation will require you to first format your microSD card, then copy the unzipped download to the card using dedicated SD card writing software.
-We’ll assume you’re using Windows for this, so you’ll need to download SD Card Formatter from the SD Association, and Win32DiskImager from SourceForge.

 Your SD card can then be removed and inserted into your Raspberry Pi.
 Next time you boot, Kodi will be ready to use!